 When possible, the Department of Social Work's social media accounts are used to notify students of relevant events and conferences.
 Students are encouraged to submit information about events they have organized or are interested in to the online social media representatives for publication.
-Students are also encouraged to discuss ideas/interests with their faculty advisor or other social work faculty.
+Students are also encouraged to discuss ideas and interests with their faculty advisory or another social work faculty.